A reflection on hope, identity, and the lives we imagine for ourselves.

 The woman who gets the promotion worries about something else.
 The woman who loses the weight discovers a new flaw.
 The woman who falls in love carries different fears.

-Perfection has a habit of moving the finish line.
-The life we are waiting for rarely arrives exactly as planned.
+That's because the life we are waiting for rarely arrives exactly as planned.
 And yet, our closets remain full of possibilities.

 Perhaps that is why letting go of certain clothes feels so difficult.
 Sometimes we are not holding onto a garment.